zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

 ## Inputs

 * "Child Zone" - The domain name to be tested.
-* "Test Type" - "undelegate test" or "normal test".
+* "Test Type" - "undelegate" or "normal".
-* "Parent NS IP" - The name servers for the parent zone as found in [BASIC01] (if *Type Type* is "normal test").
-* "Undelegated Data" - The submitted delegation data, name server names and IP addresses for *Child Zone* (if *Test Type* is "undelegated test").

 ## Ordered description of steps to be taken to execute the test case
-1. Obtain the IP addresses provided in the additional section in the delegation ("[glue records]" in the wide sense) performning step 2 or 3.

-2. If the *Test Type* is a "normal test":
-   1. Create an NS query for the *Child Zone* with RD flag unset and send that to each server of *parent NS IP*.
-   2. If there is no response from the a server emit *[PARENT_NS_NO_RESPONSE]* and go to next server.
-   3. For each response that contains a referral to the *Child Zone*:
-      1. Extract the name server names from the RDATA in the NS record in the authority section.
+1. Obtain the set of name server names and its IP addresses of the delegation of *Child Zone* using [Method2] and [Method4], respectively.
-      2. Extract all A and AAAA records from the additional section.
-   4. If the response is authoritative (AA bit set) and the answer section contains the NS record of the *Child Zone*, then remember this fact (server is authoritative for *Child Zone*) and go to next server.
-   5. If there is a DNS response from a server, but no NS records in neither answer section (authoritative answer) nor authority section (referral), emit *[PARENT_NS_FAILED]* and go to next server.
-   6. If all servers that returned a valid answer were authorititative for the *Child Zone* then emit *[DELEGATION_NOT_DETERMINED]*.
-   7. Tag any extracted data (A and AAAA from additional section) as "NS IP from parent".
-   8. If all servers emit *[PARENT_NS_NO_RESPONSE]* or *[PARENT_NS_FAILED]*,
-      then emit *[PARENT_NO_DELEGATION]* and completely stop processing this test case.

-3. If the test is an *undelegated test*:

-   1. Collect IPv4 and IPv6 address for the name servers in input data ("NS IP from parent").
+   1. Extract the [in-bailiwick] name servers names and create a set "Delegation Strict Glue" of those, were each name server name is matched with its IP address or addresses, if available.
+The set might be empty.
+   2. Extract the [out-of-bailiwick] name servers names and create a set "Delegation Extended Glue" of those, were each name server name is matched with its IP address or addresses, if available.
+The set might be empty.

-4. Obtain the IP addresses of the [in-bailiwick] name servers from the *Child Zone*:
+2. Obtain the IP addresses of the [in-bailiwick] name servers from the *Child Zone*:

    1. Obtain the set of name server names for the *Child Zone* from the